-Across this website, I mention temperament a lot and how it DOES affect what sleep training method you might choose to help him sleep better.
-His temperament and personality will drive whether a no-cry method will take 1 hour or 3 months or, if you choose a cry-method, whether he will cry for 5 minutes or 2 hours, if you let him.
-It may also affect how difficult it is to wean him from breastfeeding, wean him from the bottle to a cup, how many errands you can run on a Saturday, how many tantrums he has as a toddler, and many many other things parents face on a daily basis.
+Across this website, I mention temperament a lot.
+I also write about how temperament DOES affect what sleep training method you might choose to help your child sleep better.
+His temperament and personality will drive whether a no-cry method will take 1 hour or 3 months.
+Temperament will also drive whether he will cry for 5 minutes or 2 hours.
+It may also affect how difficult it is to wean him from breastfeeding, wean him from the bottle to a cup, how many errands you can run on a Saturday, how many tantrums he has as a toddler, and many other things parents face on a daily basis.

 Temperament is how your child naturally reacts to situations and stimuli, her mood, her ability to calm herself and how active she is.
 It is said that researchers have found that temperament is biological, meaning your child comes out of the womb this way.
 This means that from day 1, the way a YOUR baby reacts to being wet, hungry, tired, etc. may not be like your friend’s baby.
-Yours might be low-key and not get very upset or your baby may scream loudly.
+Yours might be low-key and not get very upset.
+Or, your baby may scream loudly.
 You are not making it up that your baby might not be “laid back”.
 You might wonder what you did or didn’t do to cause this.

-One thing that is important for you to know, though, is that you can get to know your child’s temperament and be able to predict how he will react to certain things and you can set him up for success.
-If you know your child has trouble with transitions, for example, you will be able to help him with those (I will get more into that throughout the series).
-The best part of this is that you can reduce some of the stress once you KNOW your child’s temperament because you won’t constantly be trying to figure out why he is reacting a certain way.
+Something that’s important for you to know is that you can get to know your child’s temperament.
+You’ll be able to predict how he will react to certain things and you can set him up for success.
+If you know your child has trouble with transitions, for example, you will be able to help him with those.
+(I will get more into that throughout the series.)
+The best part of this is that you can reduce some of the stress once you KNOW your child’s temperament.
+You won’t constantly be trying to figure out why he is reacting a certain way.
 Most of all, you should know that just because he is born this way does not mean that what you do does not matter.